metron-labs/metron-demisto-content/Packs/SafebreachV2/Integrations/SafebreachContentManagement/README.md

 This Integration aims to provide easy access to safebreach from XSOAR.
 Following are the things that user can get access through XSOAR command integration:         1.
 User get, create, update and delete.
 2. Deployment create, update and delete.
 3. Tests get and delete.
-4. Nodes get, update, delete.
+4. Nodes get, update, delete .
 ## Configure Safebreach Content Management on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.